clustervision/trinityX/doc/slurm_admin.rst

        Power=

-For more information about SLURM commands and slurm config please have a look to `official documentation <https://slurm.schedmd.com/documentation.html>`_
+For more information about SLURM commands and slurm config please have a look at `official documentation <https://slurm.schedmd.com/documentation.html>`_